 Lilium issues new shares to existing investors

-The company's share price has fallen sharply since it went public in the summer.
+The company's share price has fallen sharply since its IPO in the summer.
 Now Lilium is raising fresh money via a capital increase.

-The air cab start-up Lilium needs fresh capital: To this end, the listed company wants to issue around 91.5 million shares worth 119 million US dollars to its existing investors and strategic partners.
-The investors are to pay 1.30 US dollars per share.
-Among others, Honeywell, Aciturri, LGT, Lightrock, Tencent and B. Riley Securities.
-New Lilium CEO Klaus Roewe and board members Barry Engle, David Wallerstein and Niklas Zennström are also buying shares.
+The air cab start-up Lilium needs fresh capital: the listed company wants to issue around 91.5 million shares worth 119 million US dollars to its existing investors and strategic partners.
+Investors are to pay 1.30 US dollars per share.
+Participants in the capital increase include Honeywell, Aciturri, LGT, Lightrock, Tencent and B. Riley Securities.
+The new Lilium CEO Klaus Roewe and board members Barry Engle, David Wallerstein and Niklas Zennström are also buying shares.

-Lilium has been listed on the Nasdaq technology exchange in New York since September of last year.
-To do so, the air cab startup merged with Spac Qell.
-However, the launch on the stock exchange raised less money than hoped.
+Lilium has been listed on the New York technology exchange Nasdaq since September of last year.
+To this end, the air cab start-up merged with Spac Qell.
+However, the IPO brought in less money than hoped.
 Lilium started with a price of ten US dollars per share.
-In the meantime, the value of the shares has fallen to around 1.58 US dollars.
+The value of the shares has since fallen to around 1.58 US dollars.

-Lilium has been in existence since 2015 and is developing electrically powered air cabs that will be able to take off and land vertically.
-According to current plans, series production is to start in 2025.
+Lilium has been in existence since 2015 and is developing electrically powered air cabs that can take off and land vertically.
+According to current plans, series production is set to start in 2025.

 Newsletter